samuel161415/DocspawnTemp/README.md

 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting , the current config also do some prettier so we dont use prettier
-- [Husky](https://typicode.github.io/husky/) to manager git hooks
+- [Husky](https://typicode.github.io/husky/) to manage git hooks
 - [Commintlint](https://commitlint.js.org/#/) for git code message linting

+### How to runt he project

+On root, run:

+`pnpm insall`

+then if you to run all package at once

+`pnpm run dev`

+If you want to run a specific package only you can the following

+`pnpm run dev --filter=<package-name>`

 ### How to install a package

-To install a package to the supastarter monorepo you need to decide whether you want to install it to the root of the monorepo or to a specific workspace.
+To install a package to the  monorepo you need to decide whether you want to install it to the root of the monorepo or to a specific workspace.
 Installing it to the root makes it available to all packages, while installing it to a specific workspace makes it available only to that workspace.

 To install a package globally, run: